jelandrewsosa/Chefify/README.md

 - The App is Mobile first approach, Responsive and works well with any devices such as Mobile, Tablets and Desktop
 - Servings Multiplier
 - Related Recipes
+- Modal Confirmation for Adding and Deleting Favorite Recipe

 # Possible Future Features
 - Full Stack Deployment